thomaxxl/safrs/examples/README.md

 ![Skype Swagger](../docs/images/sakila.png)

-Unfortunatley, the code generated with sqlacodegen needed some minor changes before it was usable.
+Unfortunatley, the code generated with sqlacodegen needed some manual changes before it was usable.
 For example, the declarative column types for INTEGER and SMALLINT didn't work so I had to create small wrappers to fix this:
 ```python
 def SMALLINT(_):
     return db.SMALLINT